MLLM-Tool/MLLM-Tool/README.md

 ## Citation

- If you find Tool_LMM useful in your research or applications, please kindly cite:
+ If you find Tool-LMM useful in your research or applications, please kindly cite:
 ```
 @article{wang2024toollmm,
   title={Tool-LMM: A Large Multi-Modal Model for Tool Agent Learning},